Does AdWords Express Sabotage Small Business Owners Before They Even Get Started?

 - Exact Match

-To better explain how irrelevant certain searches can be, try to review this list of search queries that we’ve found in our Clients’ accounts.
+To give you an idea of how bad the irrelevance level can be, we invite you to review this list of search queries compiled from our clients’ accounts.
 All search queries resulted in a click on an ad and some of the clicks had a cost of up to $20 per click.

 3) No Option for Negative Keywords

-Without the possibility to exclude searches you’re basically paying for a bag of groceries from Google, that can be filled up with everything they want – no matter if you want it or not.
+Right after only offering Broad Match keywords comes the fact that you can’t exclude any keywords.
+Without the possibility to exclude searches you’re basically paying for a bag of groceries from Google, that can be filled up with everything they want – whether you want it or not.

 4) No Tracking Options

-Being an AdWords agency that is extremely focused on tracking, the lack of tracking turns into one of the biggest flaws that currently exists within AdWords Express.
+Being an AdWords agency that is extremely focused on tracking, a lack of this feature is one of the biggest flaws that currently exists within AdWords Express.

-Who is Smarter: An AdWords Professional, AdWords Express or You?
+Who Can Squeeze the Juice: An AdWords Professional, AdWords Express or You?